 READ NEXT: 12 Best Van Conversion Companies That Will Build Your Van for You

-5. Test the build
+5. Test The Build

 Take your elevator bed mechanism for a spin and push the up/down button on your winch.
 In the event of power failure, checking all the fuses on your winch is a good place to start.
-Once the motorized bed lifts are up and running, play around with the turnbuckle/eye bolt placement so the bed position is centered.
+Once the motorized bed lifts are up and running, play around with the turnbuckle/eye bolt placement so the bed position is centred.
 Make sure it’s not swinging to one side or another when you lift and lower it.

 Installing a bed van with hydraulic lift

-6. Secure the bed
+6. Secure The Bed

 Once testing is complete, your retractable ceiling bed is good to go!
 For additional security, we added more rope to ease the strain on the winch and to further protect the bed during bumpy rides.
 We looped tie-down straps through the beams of the van and attached heavy-duty carabiners to the ends.
 When the bed is up, we secure it by looping the carabiners through.

-Tips for a Successful Van Conversion Elevator Bed Build
+Tips For A Successful Van Conversion Elevator Bed Build

 • Choose a winch with a synthetic rope to minimize the noise when raising and lowering the bed.